WebOrigami/docs/src/content/framework/intro3.md

 Some notes on using the `map` function:

 - `map` and the other virtual graphs used by Origami are _lazy_.
 They only do work when they need to.
 Unlike a JavaScript [Array map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map), the `map` function here does not do any mapping work upon invocation — it only does the work when someone requests the mapped graph's keys or values.
 The `greetings` graph represents _potential_ work.
-In this case, the HTML greeting for a person like Carol is only generated when you actually try to visit that URL.
+In this case, the greeting for a person like Carol is only generated when you actually try to visit that URL.
 - The `map` function only applies the map function to the top-level values of a graph.
 If you want to apply the map function to the deep values of a graph, use [mapDeep](/cli/builtins.html#mapDeep) instead. `mapDeep` will return a new, deep graph of transformed values.
-- In the example above, `map` transforms the graph values but leaves the keys (the arrow labels) unchanged.
-Below we'll see how to transform graph keys.

 Using transformations like this, we can begin working towards transforming our `team.yaml` data into the About Us site we want to produce.

 ## Transforming a graph's keys

+In the example above, `map` transforms the graph values but leaves the keys (the arrow labels) unchanged.

 In the `greetings` graph shown above, the keys (labels) for the arrows are the array indices: 0, 1, 2.
-In our About Us site, we want the `team` route to incorporate a person's name: `Alice.html`, `Bob.html`, `Carol.html`.
+But in our About Us site, we want the `team` route to incorporate a person's name: `Alice.html`, `Bob.html`, `Carol.html`.

 To accomplish that, we can use another type of map called [mapKeys](/cli/builtins.html#mapKeys), which changes a graph's keys.
 Create an empty file with the following formula name: